 As you may know, tomato plants root very easily.
 The “fuzzy” white texture you see on their stem surface are actually adventitious roots, that can actually become new soil roots.

 Each year between mid-July and mid-August, we cut off suckers from some of our favorite tomato varieties and grow a last batch of healthy new plants that yield an abundance of late-season fruit.
+You could do the same thing by starting new tomato seeds, but growing suckers gives you a big jumpstart.

 Step by step: How to extend your tomato growing season by growing suckers